-- FC-4.1.1 Conventional bank licensees must appoint a Money Laundering reporting officer ('MLRO').
+Islamic bank licensees must appoint a Money Laundering reporting officer ('MLRO').
 The position of MLRO is a controlled function and the MLRO is an approved person.
 The MLRO must be approved by CBB prior to his appointment.
+The licensee must notify the CBB of the appointment of the MLRO, using the MLRO form (Appendix FC-4) and submit a completed Form 3.

+FC-4.1.2 For details of CBB's requirements regarding controlled functions and approved persons, see Chapter LR-1A.
+Amongst other things, approved persons require CBB approval before being appointed, which is granted only if they are assessed as 'fit and proper' for the function in question.
+A completed Form 3 must accompany any request for CBB approval.

-The licensee must notify the CBB of the appointment of the MLRO, using the MLRO form (Appendix FC-4) and submit a completed Form 3. - FC-4.1.2 The position of MLRO must not be combined with functions that create potential conflicts of interest, such as an internal auditor or business line head.
-The position of MLRO may not be outsourced. - FC-4.1.3 Subject to Paragraph FC-4.1.2, however, the position of MLRO may otherwise be combined with other functions in the conventional bank licensee, such as that of Compliance Officer, in cases where the volume and geographical spread of the business is limited and, therefore, the demands of the function are not likely to require a full time resource.
-Paragraph FC-4.1.6 requires that the MLRO is a Director or employee of the licensee, so the function may not be outsourced to a third party employee. - FC-4.1.4 Conventional bank licensees must appoint at least one deputy MLRO (or more depending on the scale and complexity of the licensee's operations) to act for the MLRO in his absence.
+The position of MLRO must not be combined with functions that create potential conflicts of interest, such as an internal auditor or business line head.
+The position of MLRO may not be outsourced.

+FC-4.1.4 Subject to Paragraph FC-4.1.2, however, the position of MLRO may otherwise be combined with other functions in the Islamic bank licensee, such as that of Compliance Officer, in cases where the volume and geographical spread of the business is limited and, therefore, the demands of the function are not likely to require a full time resource.
+Paragraph FC-4.1.7 requires that the MLRO is a Director or employee of the licensee, so the function may not be outsourced to a third party employee.

+Islamic bank licensees must appoint at least one deputy MLRO (or more depending on the scale and complexity of the licensee's operations) to act for the MLRO in his absence.
 The position of Deputy MLRO is a controlled function and the DMLRO is an approved person.
 The DMLRO must be approved by CBB prior to his appointment.
-The DMLRO must satisfy the conditions outlined in Paragraph FC-4.1.6d to g. - FC-4.1.5 Conventional bank licensees should note that although the MLRO may delegate some of his functions, either within the licensee or even possibly (in the case of larger groups) to individuals performing similar functions for other group entities, that the responsibility for compliance with the requirements of this Module remains with the licensee and the designated MLRO.
+The DMLRO must satisfy the conditions outlined in Paragraph FC-4.1.7d to g.

+FC-4.1.6 Islamic bank licensees should note that although the MLRO may delegate some of his functions, either within the licensee or even possibly (in the case of larger groups) to individuals performing similar functions for other group entities, that the responsibility for compliance with the requirements of this Module remains with the licensee and the designated MLRO.
-Central Bank of Bahrain Volume 1 Central Bank of Bahrain Rulebook Conventional Bank